 Step 4 from Offline to Online – Selecting an e-Commerce Platform

 You’re done with getting your domain name secured, and you’ve chosen the best hosting account – now you need a site for selling your offline products or services online.
 In other words, you need an e-Commerce platform for your future to-be online shop.

 To be honest, choosing can be a little overwhelming.
 There are tons of options with precise details.
 Since you have other things to worry about, choose the one that makes the buying process simple while also keeping costs low.
 I strongly recommend Shopify, mostly because of its easiness of use and further support.
-A quick setup guide for Shopify is available here; I have covered all the most important issues like setting up the shopping cart with products, security, setting up the tax rates, shipping and payments.
+In a Quick Setup Guide for Shopify, I have covered all the most important issues like setting up the shopping cart with products, security, setting up the tax rates, shipping, and payments.

 Step 5 – Creating Site Pages to Get Your Business Online

 You should create web content for your key website pages (About, Policies, FAQs) that allow the customers to learn your story as well as get to know your brand.
 They also need important information to make purchases in case you run an online store.
 Create About pages, Contact pages, and so on.

 Once you’re done with the process and have all the errors fixed – congratulations!
 You can finally get your offline business online!
 But keep in mind that you need to communicate your unique value – what is it you provide that is special?
 However, the purpose of your website is not just to broadcast your service to the world.
 It’s more an introduction for you and asking for information in return.
 A website should be more dialogue than a monologue.
 A good way to communicate your business is through blogging, so read here How to Write a Damn Good Blog Post.